Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Infusing MPC into Meta-RL

 \section{Infusing MPC into Meta-RL}

-The conservativeness of PEARL policies in a dynamic environment limits their efficiency and adaptation capability.
-To resolve this issue, we propose to combine PEARL with learning-based MPC.
+The conservativeness of PEARL in a dynamic environment impedes the exploration of high reward regions.
+To resolve the limited adaptation capability and navigation performance of PEARL, we propose combining it with learning-based MPC.
 Fig.~\ref{fig:overview} shows an overview of our method, which we call MPC-PEARL.
-Our method exploits the off-policy nature of PEARL to adopt MPC to generate transition samples when a predefined event occurs.\footnote{In our motion control problem, we consider the following two events that are ineffectively handled by PEARL: (Event 1) collision with a dynamic obstacle, and (Event 2) reaching a neighborhood of the goal.} In each time step, the robot observes the current state $s$ and decides whether to use MPC with probability $\varepsilon$.
+Our method exploits the off-policy nature of PEARL to generate transition samples using MPC when a predefined event occurs.\footnote{In our motion control problem, we consider the following two events that are ineffectively handled by PEARL: (Event 1) collision with a dynamic obstacle, and (Event 2) reaching the neighboring region of the goal point.} In each time step, the robot observes the current state $s$ and probabilistically decides whether to use MPC when the event is detected.
 If the MPC module is activated, a carefully designed MPC problem is solved using the GPR result of inferring the motion of obstacles.
-Otherwise, the original PEARL algorithm is used to execute the policy $\pi(\cdot | s, \bold{z})$ conditioned on the latent context variable $\bold{z}$.
-Note that a randomization layer adjusts the frequency of activating the MPC module when an event is detected.
-Without such an additional mechanism, the PEARL module never experiences the events, and thus it is unable to learn a high-performance policy.
-However, the randomization layer induces the PEARL module to learn from near-optimal actions generated by MPC.
-This event-triggered method reduces computational demand since it takes a non-negligible amount of time to solve the MPC problem and perform GPR.
+Otherwise, the original PEARL algorithm is used to execute the policy $\pi_\theta(\cdot | s, \bold{z})$ conditioned on the latent context variable $\bold{z}$.
+Note that the randomization layer induces MPC-PEARL to learn frequently from actions generated by MPC.

-\subsection{MPC-PEARL algorithm}
+\subsection{MPC-PEARL Algorithm}

 The overall meta-training process of MPC-PEARL is described in Algorithm~\ref{alg:PEARL_MPC_train}.
-A set of training task $\{\mathcal{T}^i\}_{i=1}^{N_\mathrm{task}}$ sampled from the task distribution $p(\mathcal{T})$ is taken as the input of the algorithm.
-The network weights for the context encoder, policy and Q-function are denoted by $\phi, \theta$ and $\psi$, respectively.
-Each iteration of the algorithm consists of the data collection stage (line 4--17) and the training stage (line 18--24).
+A set of training task $\{\mathcal{T}^i\}_{i=1}^{N_\mathrm{task}}$ sampled from the task distribution $p(\mathcal{T})$ is taken as the input.
+Each iteration of the algorithm consists of the data collection stage (line 4--17) and the training stage (line 18--{23}).